-The circuit is called bistable because it is stable (stays) in one of two (bi) output states until forced to change.
+The circuit is called bistable because it is stable (stays) in one of two (bi) output states.
+It stays in that state until forced to change to the other state.

-Second diagram is a modification made for the demonstration video I made in my current YouTube series.
-A light dependent resistor is used to switch the set pin, based on how much light is falling on the LDR, but the circuit must still be reset using the pushbutton switch connected to the reset pin.
+A light dependent resistor is used to switch the set pin, based on how much light is falling on the LDR.
+Whereas the circuit must still be reset by using the pushbutton switch connected to the reset pin.

 Output is low until a pulse (short low input) is given to the set/trigger pin.
 That pulse sets the output high for the time that it takes the capacitor at the threshold/6 pin to charge to 2/3 of the supply voltage (Vcc).

-Called Monostable because it is stable (stays) in only one state (mono) of low until forced to change.
-After being forced into the high state, the monostable 555 circuit automatically sets itself back to low whenever the timing is done.
+This is called Monostable because it is stable (stays) in only one state (mono) of low, until forced to change.
+After being forced into the high state, the monostable 555 circuit automatically sets itself back to low once the timing is done.
 Therefore, the high state is not stable, only the low state is.